 Keeping a skin diary is a great way of really getting to know your skin.
 Here’s our guide on why and how to do it.

 Keeping track of your skin

 Jotting down how certain things affect your skin can be so useful.
-By keeping a skin diary you’ll be able to see what impact external factors, such as stress and the environments and internal factors, like your diet and hormones, have on your skin.
+By keeping a skin diary you’ll be able to see what impact external factors, such as stress and the environment, and internal factors, like your diet and hormones have on your skin.

 This will give you a clearer picture of your skin and help you spot any patterns.
-So hopefully you’ll get to know the triggers for those seemingly random breakouts, and reactions and know what to do or to avoid in future.
+So hopefully you’ll get to know the triggers for those seemingly random breakouts and reactions, by knowing what to do or avoid in the future.

 We’ve listed some questions you may want to ask yourself each day.
 Your daily entries shouldn’t take long to fill in so it doesn’t become a chore.
 And we recommend giving it at least 28 days, but ideally 3 months to get a really good overview.

 - What time did you go to bed?